jgotoh/distributed-frp-dunai/README.md

 ## distributed-paddles

+`distributed-paddles` is an example application inspired by PONG&trade; (Atari Interactive, Inc., 1972).
-The example needs [SDL2](https://www.libsdl.org/download-2.0.php) and [SDL2-gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) installed on the system.
+The application needs [SDL2](https://www.libsdl.org/download-2.0.php) and [SDL2-gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) installed on the system.

 A session can be created or joined: